Hashim332/CSharpApi/README.md

 # C# .NET Task Management API - Complete Implementation Guide

-> **Learning Goal:** I'm using the plan below to learn C# after several iterations with Claude, I landed on this comprehensive guide to build a complete Task Management API
+I'm using the plan below to learn C# after several iterations with Claude.
+I landed on this comprehensive guide to build a complete Task Management API.

 > **Goal:** Build a simple Task Management API in 4 hours
 > **Audience:** Node.js developer learning C# and PostgreSQL
 > **Scope:** Single entity CRUD API with enterprise patterns